romenrg/romenrg.github.com/source/_posts/2015-09-28-why-asking-developers-for-time-estimates-in-software-projects-is-a-terrible-idea-and-how-to-bypass-it-with-scrum.markdown

 date: 2015-09-28 11:17
 comments: true
 categories: [Management, Entrepreneurship]
 description: "Time estimates in software projects fail dramatically, due to the high uncertainty that exists in many aspects of software development.
-In contrast, using story points based on effort to calculate 'team velocity' allows us to forecast delivery dates indirectly, avoiding misunderstandings."
+However, using story points based on effort to calculate 'team velocity' allows us to forecast delivery dates indirectly, avoiding misunderstandings."
-keywords: estimates, software, development, velocity, scrum, agile, story points, effort points, projects, deadlines
+keywords: estimates, software development, velocity, scrum, agile, story points, effort points, projects, deadlines, software estimates, software estimation, delivery date, software projects, time estimates, delays
 twitterimg: "/images/scrum_software_estimates_reverse_engineering_pixabay.jpg"
 ---
 I have worked in many software projects and have been lucky to be in the initial team of several software products.
 Besides, having acted both as a Developer and as a Product Manager has allowed me to have a wider view of what usually causes most friction between business and engineering: time estimates.